Every day, new people seek out natural solutions for ailments and applications and turn away from conventional products.

 How to Use Manuka Oil for Optimal Benefits

 Many essential oils interact with medications or environmental conditions.
 Citrus oils like orange, for example, can interact with the sun's UV rays to cause blistering or skin damage.

-Studies show that manuka oil can actually help counter the negative effects of UV rays via its anti-inflammatory properties.
+Studies show that manuka natural skin oil can actually help counter the negative effects of UV rays via its anti-inflammatory properties.
 There are no known interactions with manuka oil.
 In fact, it's safe for use on dogs and babies.
 Take special care when using manuka oil on cats and babies due to their small size.

 It's important to keep your bottle or jar sterile.
 Place a few drops of manuka onto a cotton swab or dip a swab into your salve and apply manuka to the affected area.
 If you need more manuka, use a NEW cotton swab to avoid contaminating the bottle.

 Make sure your fingers, body parts, and any foreign particles do not come into contact with any portion of your dropper bottle (besides its exterior of course).
 This will ensure that your manuka oil stays pure and sterile for long-term use.

 - Massage into fingernails and cuticles after washing your hands.